European Bonds: Warning Knell Or Cause For Celebration?

 Populism is back with a vengeance

 One of the most striking election results is certainly the strong performance of the right-wing nationalist AfD (12.6%).
-Not only is the party entering the German Bundestag for the first time but the AfD is going to become the third largest faction in parliament.
+Not only is the party entering the German Bundestag for the first time but the AfD is going to become the third-largest faction in parliament.
 If the grand coalition is continued – which can’t be ruled out entirely at this point – the AfD would de facto become the opposition leader.
 While this is certainly noteworthy, to say the least, the direct political implications are likely to be minimal.
-None of the other parties is going to form a coalition with them and AfD members of parliament are likely to be treated as political pariahs.
+None of the other parties are going to form a coalition with them and AfD members of parliament are likely to be treated as political pariahs.
 We have seen this happening in German state parliaments many times before.

 However, I think there might be two important indirect consequences of the AfD’s electoral success.
-First, within Germany the pressure on Merkel, not least from her own party, with regards to policy changes is going to build up.
+First, within Germany, the pressure on Merkel, not least from her own party, with regards to policy changes is going to build up.
 For obvious reasons, preventing the rise of a right-wing nationalist movement has been a central dogma in German politics.
 That’s out of the window now after the AfD’s double digits score last night – on Merkel’s watch.
-In the past, she has been willing to revise long-held positions (on nuclear power, the minimum wage, same sex marriage etc.) when she felt that sentiment amongst voters was shifting.
-In order to prise back votes from the AfD she might change tack again, possibly turning more conservative, with a stricter stance on migration, EU centralisation and so on.
+In the past, she has been willing to revise long-held positions (on nuclear power, the minimum wage, same-sex marriage etc.) when she felt that sentiment amongst voters was shifting.
+In order to prise back votes from the AfD, she might change tack again, possibly turning more conservative, with a stricter stance on migration, EU centralisation and so on.

 Secondly, the success of the AfD at the ballot box might challenge the prevailing narrative, particularly since the Dutch and French elections, that anti-EU populism is on the decline.
 This could have implications for markets, which arguably have become somewhat complacent in this regard.
 The Euro, which has been going from strength to strength in recent months, might get under pressure.
 Compressed peripheral risk premiums for government and corporate bonds might widen again, considering that there are more political events on the horizon, namely the Catalan independence referendum as well as elections in Austria and Italy.